|You can make anything by writing.

 Writing too is not merely a necessary life skill but an art to be nurtured and honed.
 First and foremost, students will learn to write accurately, with respect for their readers; at the same time, they will learn the power and versatility of the tools they have been given.
 They will write poems, scripts, short stories, journalism and essays across all year groups and they will learn to emulate the craft of established writers, as well as to develop a distinctive personal style.

-In the Fourth and Fifth Forms, students are entered for IGCSE English Language and English Literature (CIE), rigorous and prestigious international qualifications.
-The subjects are 'taught together' but lead to two separate qualifications.
-English Language ensures students are critical readers and effective writers, whilst English Literature introduces students to the appreciation and analysis of a wide range of classic literary texts.
+In the Fourth and Fifth Forms, all students are entered for GCSE English Language (Edexcel board), a rigorous and qualification, which ensures they are critical readers and effective writers, with the language skills they will need for further study and in the workplace.
+Students in higher sets are also entered for GCSE English Literature, which introduces them to the appreciation and analysis of a wide range of classic literary texts.

 IELTS, the International English Language Testing System, is designed to assess the language ability of candidates who need to study or work where English is used as the language of communication.
 IELTS is available as part of the Sixth Form curriculum for students who are applying to study at an English-speaking university.
 The course covers four skills - listening, reading, writing and speaking and is recognised in many countries, including Australia, Canada, New Zealand, the UK and the USA.

 Further subject information can be found in the relevant school curriculum document on the Curriculum page.